zencart/documentation/content/user/upgrading/detailed_upgrading.md

   - test your upgrade
   - take your store out of maintenance mode so customers can use it again
   - delete `old_store`
+  - If your database was created before Zen Cart 1.5.6, follow the instructions to [update your database to UTF8MB4](/user/upgrading/convert_to_utf8/#pre-conversion-to-utf8).

 # Plugin Considerations